Copywriter, Mental Health Blogger, Grief Specialist

 If you, like most of us humans, have trauma in your past or are sensitive, setting boundaries can feel terrifying and like abandonment.
 This is especially true if you grew up in a family where there weren’t boundaries (codependency or enmeshment), or the message or perception was that having any meant a loss of acceptance, love, or belonging.
 Which, by the way, is how most every human grows up, through no conscious fault of parents (outright abuse is a different category of course).

-Beginning to set boundaries and limits in relationships can thus bring up feelings of shame and guilt.
+Beginning to set boundaries and limits in relationships can bring up feelings of shame and guilt.
 The work is to feel the fear and do it anyway, bit by bit, while staying present in the body (the here and now).
-Breathe and allow the emotions and stuck energies to come up and out, liberating you in the process.
-Most of us need a guide or support person to help with this, which I do with my clients (I needed a lot of help in the past too).
-You might consider which triggers to address as well.
+Here are some more specific tips on how to create and sustain healthy boundaries.

 © Copyright Centered One by Erin, All rights reserved.